Chloroprene: Occupational exposure limits

 A table of occupational exposure limits (OELs) from various jurisdictions follows.
 In general, the OELs range from 0.55 ppm to 25 ppm.

 In the ACGIH's 2018 TLV and BEI booklet, chloroprene was designated with a skin and an A2 notation.
 The skin notation designation is based on animal and human research that have shown chloroprene's ability to be absorbed by the skin.
 An A2 designation by the ACGIH means that the substance is a suspected human carcinogen with support from human data that are accepted as adequate in quality but may not be enough to declare an A1 (known human carcinogen) designation.
 Additionally, the TLV basis for these designations are due to scientific studies that show an association between chloroprene exposure and lung cancer, upper respiratory tract (URT) and eye irritation.

+Chronic effects

+Chloroprene is classified as a polytropic poison, and it causes organic disturbances in the nervous system and cardiovascular system.
+Examinations of the cardiovascular system show muffled heart sounds, reduced arterial pressure, and tachycardia.
+Within exposed workers, they report respiratory problems, eye and skin irritation, chest pains, and neurological symptoms.

 Environment

 The fate of chloroprene in the environment has been examined.
 Due to its volatility and extreme reactivity, it is not expected to bioaccumulate.

+The only known environmental effect is related to how chloroprene is volatile and spreads rapidly through the air.
+This highly flammable component increases the possibility of causing a fire or explosion releasing irritating or toxic fumes (or gases).

+In 2022, a request made by Denka to regulate chloroprene emissions was rejected by EPA.
+The request establishes a revision of EPA’s 2010 assessment of the chemical, arguing that the model used to estimate human cancer risk based on experiments, performed on mice, was not rigorous.